-The Jervois Copper Project is located on existing mining leases and benefits from road access to Darwin and Alice Springs by the Stuart and Plenty Highways, being 380km by road north-east of Alice Springs.
+The Jervois Base Metal Project is located on existing mining leases and benefits from road access to Darwin and Alice Springs by the Stuart and Plenty Highways, being 380km by road north-east of Alice Springs.

-KGL is focussed on the reopening and development of the Jervois Copper Project with an Environmental Impact Statement currently being prepared for submission to the Northern Territory Government.
+KGL is focussed on the reopening and development of the Jervois Base Metal Project with a draft Environmental Impact Statement (EIS) currently available for public review.
 Learn more about the review period and the public display locations for the EIS.

 The known resources at Jervois are spread across multiple prospects that extend along a 12km strike length in the shape of a J curve.
 Several prospects have the potential for both open pit and underground mining.

 However, the Company has concentrated recent exploration on the Rockface and Reward prospects where new mineralised zones of increasingly high grade have been discovered using modern Down Hole Electromagnetic (DHEM) surveying and targeted drilling.

 DHEM surveying at Rockface and Reward has identified new drill targets from which drilling has produced high grade intersections and extensive mineralised zones.
 More DHEM surveys in the new drill holes have in turn identified new target areas (conductors) with drilling resulting in further high-grade mineralisation.

 Metallurgical testwork on Rockface mineralisation has confirmed good recovery and concentrate grade – more than 95% recovery at 25% concentrate grade.

 Exploration in 2018 is aimed at discovering more mineralised areas indicated by DHEM surveying and improving knowledge of known areas to support a Resource upgrade.